LeaderPortfolio

 The Full Dossier

 Michael Steinhardt was born in Brooklyn, New York, on December 7, 1940.
-He displayed an early interest in finance, influenced by his father, who provided him with seed money for investments.
-Steinhardt earned a Bachelor of Science degree from the Wharton School of the University of Pennsylvania in 1960, at the age of 19.
+His early interest in the stock market was sparked at a young age, and he graduated from the Wharton School of the University of Pennsylvania with a bachelor's degree in economics at the age of 19.

 Rise to Success